Over

 Physical Examination: A comprehensive head-to-toe check, with a particular focus on the systems most affected by diving.

 Cardiovascular Assessment: Your blood pressure will be checked, and your heart will be listened to.
-An ECG may be required, especially for an HSE Diving Medical.
+An ECG may be required.

 Respiratory Assessment: The doctor will assess your lungs.
 For professional medicals, a lung function test (spirometry) is mandatory.